The Hospital Saturday Fund

-When the Fund was founded in 1873 there was little co-ordination of health services and these were mainly performed by the existing hospitals, all of which were voluntary – except the workhouse infirmaries.
+When the Fund was founded on 15 June 1873 there was little co-ordination of health services and these were mainly performed by the existing hospitals, all of which were voluntary – except the workhouse infirmaries.
 Lack of nutrition, over-crowding, poverty and ill-health were very prevalent.
 The twelfth Earl of Meath (Reginald Brabazon, a Victorian social reformer), the principal founder of the Fund and other pioneers did their utmost to bring these appalling conditions to the notice of the nation.

 At a meeting held in Hyde Park, London, in 1873, they made an appeal for the inauguration of a Fund to which all in employment would pay a regular weekly amount which would help to meet the cost of hospital maintenance.
 In those days Saturday was pay-day and so the title HOSPITAL SATURDAY FUND was chosen.
 In February 1890 the Fund received its Certificate of Incorporation under the Companies Act.

 Patron, President & Vice Presidents

 In 1896 the Prince of Wales became the Fund’s first Patron and on accession to the throne continued to act in that capacity.
 Since that era each Sovereign has accepted the office of Patron and Her Majesty, the Queen only recently relinquished this when she made a considerable reduction to her Patronages in the late 1990’s.
 Since the early years of the last century each successive Lord Mayor of London has acted as President of the Fund and the Fund has had the privilege of holding its Annual General Meeting at the Mansion House.
 The present Earl of Meath, the Lord Provost of Glasgow, the Lord Mayor of Dublin and the Lord Mayor of Belfast are all Vice Presidents.
 Our current Patron is the internationally acclaimed opera singer, Lesley Garrett CBE FRAM.

 Complementing the NHS